ddos-clearing-house/ip_address_analyzer/IP_Address_Analyzer/README.md

 ./ip_analyzer.py --input /path/to/input/fingerprint.json
 ```

 4. Select the desired lookups to run from the menu.
 Some of the lookups require you to have api keys for the corresponding service and others run without any prerequisites.
-Check "Supported lookups" for more details.
+Check <a href="https://github.com/ddos-clearing-house/supplementary_components/blob/master/IP_Address_Analyzer/README.md#supported-lookups">Supported lookups</a> for more details.

 5. Check the generated fingerprint (json file).